cdatproject/GEOG5995-assignment1/README.md

 Variables you may wish to adjust within sheep_wolf_model.py are: full_belly - stopping condition.
 Once all sheeps stores are equal or greater than this amount the model stops. no_of_wolves - number of wolves in the model.
+If all sheep are eaten the model will run the full number of iterations.

 This is an agent based Python model running in a GUI containing two classes - Agents and Wolves.
 The Agents represent sheep grazing an environment which is representing an outdoor landscape and the second